Bukk94/CoubDownloader/README.md

 if coub is NSFW, banned, age restricted, cropped, and many many more.

 ### Segments
 Special metadata type are segments.
-I found them quite recently but they contain similar information like metadata.
+They contain similar information like metadata.
 But in addition to that they contain raw video (without COUB watermark) as well as exact audio marks.